exakat/exakat/docs/src/Installation.rst

 Make the following changes in the following files :

-* pom.xml : change the version tag from 2.3.1 to 2.3.7
-* tinkerpop2/pom.xml : change the version tag from 2.3.1 to 2.3.7
 * tinkerpop3/pom.xml
-    + change the version tag from 2.3.1 to 2.3.7
-    + change the tinkerpop-version tag from 3.1.0-incubating to 3.2.2-incubating
+    + change the tinkerpop-version tag from 3.1.0-incubating to 3.2.0-incubating

 Then, in command line :